UBC-MDS/DSCI_522_group12/README.md

 quarto render report/airline-customer-satisfaction-predictor.qmd --to pdf
 ```

+#### The third option

-Alternatively you can open the notebook `notebooks/terminal_commands_notebook.ipynb` and run all the cells in order which will execute all the commands mentioned above.
+The last option is to open the notebook `notebooks/terminal_commands_notebook.ipynb` and run all the cells in order which will execute all the commands mentioned above.

 ### Clean up
 To shut down the docker container and clean up the resources, interrupt the terminal by **Ctrl + C**.
 Then type: